Mahan3340/ACM-SIGSPATIAL-Cup-2023/README.md

 clip_regions: clip and padding targeted 6 lake regions from raw Geotiffs;
 label_regions: label each region tiff pixels
 clip_tiles: split region tiff and labels into small labels

+The prepare_data2pngReduced.py will generate the final dataset.
+The dataset should be organized as data/_geo_datasetsR